marcosjroig/snake-and-ladders/README.md

 # Snakes & Ladders
-C# Console application made in .NET Core for the game: Snake and Ladders
+C# Console application made in .NET Core for the game: Snakes and Ladders